 Chickens: $2-$50++ each – There are a couple factors here.
 Chicks will always cost less than full grown hens, hens usually cost more than roosters, and rare breeds can make costs skyrocket (I’m not exaggerating to say some people will pay hundreds of dollars per chicken for quality stock, rare breed chickens).
 If you buy them as chicks you can expect to pay a $2-$10 per chick for most breeds, adult hens about $25-$50 per hen for most breeds.

-Feed: about $1.50-$1.75 per hen per month (they each will eat about 7.5 pounds feed per month), less if you supplement their feed with kitchen scraps or free ranging.
+Feed: about $1.75-$2.00 per hen per month (they each will eat about 7.5 pounds feed per month), less if you supplement their feed with kitchen scraps or free ranging.
 Add in another dollar or so for crushed oyster shells.
 Optional-treats & scratch grains are not required, but your hens will love you for it!
 Obviously if you opt for organic or specialty feed, the costs will be quite a bit higher than this.

-Sand: we spend $60 a year for sand in our run (so to stick with the monthly budget numbers, $5 month).
-Our run is a bit over 200 square feet and once a year, we buy about twenty 50 pound bags of sand at the home improvement store to replenish the run.
+Sand: we spend about $60 a year for sand in our run (so to stick with the monthly budget numbers, $5 month).
+This gets us about twenty 50 pound bags of sand at the home improvement store to replenish the sand in the run area.
 Even if you don’t use it to cover your run the chickens will still need some sand to eat for grit.

-Health Costs: minimal – we try to raise our chickens as naturally as possibly, but we occasionally have to buy medications (we had to deworm our flock once, and have also bought some respiratory medicine for a “cold” a few of them had).
+Health Costs: minimal – we try to raise our chickens as naturally as possibly, but we occasionally have to buy medications (occasional deworming, mite treatment, respiratory medicine, treatment for wounds).
 Once you have a good chicken first aid kit stocked you just need to replace things as they are used or expire.
 Click here to see what’s in my chicken first aid kit

-So altogether, my flock of 13 hens & 1 rooster cost me about $25 month in feed plus another $10 in other expenses
+So altogether, a flock of 12 hens would cost about $20-$25 a month in feed plus another $10 in other expenses

 Monetary Benefits of Chickens

 Eggs: Farm Raised eggs generally sell for about $4-$5 dozen depending on where you live.
 Chicken laying habits vary widely according to their age, breed & amount of sunlight (they need about 14 hours of light to lay an egg).
-In the summer, with the longer days, our 13 hens will average 7-10 eggs a day, so about 17-25 dozen per month.
-We eat & give away most of the eggs to friends & family, but if we sold them all, that is $68-$125 per month in egg income.
+In the spring & summer, with the longer days, those 12 hens will average 7-10 eggs a day, so about 17-25 dozen per month.
+If you were to sell all those eggs it would bring in $68-$125 per month in egg income.
 Of course, that is in the summer.
-In the winter with shorter days we might only get 4-5 eggs a day.
-You can “trick” them with daylight lamps, but we just let our girls have the winter off.
-Our egg production is held down a bit because we have some “senior” hens that don’t lay much.
-Farmers serious about egg production should cull older hens.
-I would say in the end, over the course of the year, our mixed age flock still pays for their feed & supplies in eggs and then some.
+In the winter with shorter days you might only get 4-5 eggs a day.
+You can “trick” them with daylight lamps, but many chicken keepers let them have the winter “off”.
+Click here to read more about the pros & cons of supplemental lighting in winter.
+Click here to read about reasons that healthy hen might not be laying eggs

 Compost: Chicken manure is some of the most prized fertilizer around for it’s high nitrogen content.
 Every couple years I used to have 5 yards of compost delivered to replenish my garden beds for about $150, and that was just composted leaves, not the rich, complex compost my chickens give me!
 The chickens give me plenty of compost for free now, so that is money saved right there.
 If you aren’t a gardener, you can still use it to fertilize your lawn or bushes organically (just remember chicken manure needs to “age” for 6-12 months first)